nag9s/Ethereum-Notes/truffle/demo.md

 The above step will create build directory with the helloworld contrac.t \( equivalent json file \) in it.

-**open another tab and testrpc command ... this  opens ethereum testrpc session**
+**open another tab and testrpc command ... this  opens ethereum testrpc session..**